haiiliin/pyabaqus/docs/source/_build/html/_sources/tutorials.rst.txt

 Create materials and sections, and assign materials to sections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First we create a Material object:
+First we create a Material object using :py:meth:`~abaqus.Material.MaterialModel.MaterialModel.Material`:

 .. code-block:: Python

     material = model.Material(name='material')

-Then we assign some properties to the Material object:
+Then we assign some properties to the Material object, i.e., :py:meth:`~abaqus.Material.Material.Material.Elastic` and :py:meth:`~abaqus.Material.Material.Material.Density`:

 .. code-block:: Python

     material.Elastic(table=((1000, 0.2), ))
     material.Density(table=((2500, ), ))

-Then we create a homogeneous solid section and assign the material to the section:
+Then we create a :py:meth:`~abaqus.Section.SectionModel.SectionModel.HomogeneousSolidSection` and assign the material to the section (:py:meth:`~abaqus.Property.PropertyPart.PropertyPart.SectionAssignment`):

 .. code-block:: Python